nodejs/TSC/Project Lifecycle.md

 ### Admittance

-The Node.js Foundation is quite new and currently has a limited number of resources available to mentor new projects.
+The Node.js Foundation is quite new and currently has limited resources available to mentor new projects.
 As such, projects are chosen for admission in groups as mentors become available.

 You can apply at any time and the TSC and available mentors will help improve your application while awaiting the next available approval phase.